openSUSE/openSUSE-git/git-native-packaging.md

 ![workflow2](workflow2.png)

-1. Create a pull request inside the package repo by copying the main ref into e.g. `refs/requests/openSUSE:Factory/$number`.
+1. Create a pull request inside the package repo by copying the main ref into e.g. `refs/requests/openSUSE:Factory/$number/$package`.
 This needs support from the git hosting platform.
 2. the staging machinery notices the request and assign a staging project.
 The machinery creates an automatic, transient `factory` branch.
-In this case `refs/staging/openSUSE:Factory:A`.
+In this case `refs/staging/openSUSE:Factory:A/hello`.
 This commit could be signed to record reviews.
-Signing changes the commit hash but that wouldn't matter in this case as the commit is automatically created anyway.
+Signing does change the commit hash but that wouldn't matter in this case as the commit is automatically created anyway.
 3. To actually build all packages assigned to a particular staging project, the machinery also creates a transient branch of the target project.
 In this case in